 Here are the latest COVID-19 numbers confirmed Tuesday in Washington state

-The Washington state Department of Health reported 433 new COVID-19 cases and 18 deaths Tuesday.
+The Washington state Department of Health reported 418 new COVID-19 cases and five deaths on Tuesday.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.